-- Add the FM/CICS load library to the DFHRPL DD statement in the CICS® startup procedure.
-This will be FMN.SFMNMOD2 if you installed FM/CICS into the default libraries. - If you have installed the FM/CICS Japanese component, add the FM/CICS Japanese or Korean load library to the DFHRPL DD in front of FMN.SFMNMOD2.
-The default Japanese load library is FMN.SFMNMODJ. - Define and install the required FM/CICS load modules, FMN3CICS and FMNLVL, in the CSD group, FMNCICS.
+• Add the FM/CICS load library to the DFHRPL DD statement in the CICS® startup procedure.
+This will be FMN.SFMNMOD2 if you installed FM/CICS into the default libraries.

+If you have installed the FM/CICS Japanese or Korean components, add the FM/CICS Japanese or Korean load library to the DFHRPL DD in front of FMN.SFMNMOD2.
+The default Japanese load library is FMN.SFMNMODJ and the default Korean load library is FMN.SFMNMODK.

+- Define and install the required FM/CICS load modules, FMN3CICS and FMNLVL, in the CSD group, FMNCICS.
 You can do this using the sample job FMN3INSR.
 Modify and run this job against the CSD of the interconnected regions to define the required FM/CICS resources on the remote regions.
 You do this as follows: - 1.
 Copy the member FMN3INSR from FMN.SFMNSAM1 into your own JCL library. - 2.
 Modify FMN3INSR in your library. - Change the job card to meet your site's requirements. - Change #cicshlq to the high level qualifier for your CICS® libraries. - Change #cee to the high level qualifier for your Language Environment® libraries.
 Remove the reference if Language Environment® is available from LINKLIST. - Change #csddsn to the data set name of the DFHCSD file.